piying-org/piying-view/nova-docs/src/content/docs/en/getting-started/core-concept.md

 ## Component Categories

-Piying-View splits reusable units into three single-responsibility component types:
+Piying-View splits reusable units into four single-responsibility component types:

+#### Plain Component

+A component that does not implement the CVA contract and is not bound to a Form Control — it only handles display and interaction, with no form value management.
+Often paired with non-form controls (`NFCSchema` / `nonFieldControl`): avatars, descriptive text, a "send code" button, and so on.

 #### Control